HORSES & MULES

 Buob & Scheu Buggy Tops Frank Barkley Mfg.
 Miami Manufacturing Co.

 The Alliance Carriage Co. was located on Sycamore St. between Court and Canal (now Central Parkway) 1893 ad..
 The Eagle Carriage Company was located at 1305 Court St. 1903 ad.
-The salesmen's office for the Foster Buggy & Card Co. were located in the Pike Building (Pike's Opera House) on 4th ST. between Vine & Walnut Sts.
-1893 ad.
+The salesmen's office for the Foster Buggy & Card Co. were located in the Pike Building (Pike's Opera House) on 4th St. between Vine & Walnut in this 1893 ad.
 Buob & Scheu specialized in making buggy tops and buggy trimmings and were located at Court & Broadway.
 Frank Barkley Mfg. (maker of harnesses) was located at 271-73 Main St. in this 1891 ad.
 The Miami Manufacturing Co. was located at 62 Longworth St. in 1893.